Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Results

 The evolution of these $\delta_{i}$'s as function of $c_{mBJ}$ is shown in Fig.~\ref{fig3}(b).
 All $\delta_i$'s are negative at lower $c_{mBJ}$ values ($c_{mBJ} < 1.17$), and whenever $\delta_i$'s changes sign, a band inversion gets unlocked.
 The critical values of $c_{mBJ}$ at the phase transition points are marked by arrows in Fig.~\ref{fig3}(b).
 At lower $c_{mBJ}$ values, a topological nonsymmorphic crystalline insulator with $\chi =2$ and $C_m=-2$ is formed.
 At the intermediate values of $c_{mBJ}$, a topological Dirac semimetal state with $C_m=-1$ is realized.
-However, the ordering of crossings bands that form Dirac states changes with $c_{mBJ}$.
+However, the ordering of crossing bands that form Dirac states changes with $c_{mBJ}$.
 At larger values of $c_{mBJ}> 1.32$, a trivial insulator is realized.
 On comparing with the experimental results, we find that the topological Dirac semimetal phase realized with $1.26<c_{mBJ}<1.32$ better reflects the experimental situation.
-Such a Dirac semimetal phase and band orderings are reproduced by increasing the default HF exchange to 42\% with $\omega=0.2$~\r{A}$^{-1}$ in hybrid density functionals, as shown in Fig.~\ref{fig3}(c).
-These results clearly reveal that enhanced electron correlations are essential to restore the correct orbital ordering and topological Dirac semimetal state of KZnBi.
+Such a Dirac semimetal phase and band orderings are further reproduced by increasing the HF exchange from 25\% to 42\% in HSE06 hybrid functional (see Fig.~\ref{fig3}(c)).
+These results indicate that the electron correlations effects are essential to restore the correct orbital ordering and topological Dirac semimetal state of KZnBi.